-Retail Tech Startup 'The New Shop' Signs a Landmark Partnership With the Adani Airports for Upcoming Airports | Business
+Retail Tech Startup 'The New Shop' signs a landmark partnership with the Adani Airports for upcoming Airports | Business

 - India

-The New Shop believes that an omni-channel delivery strategy is the future of convenience retail space; it has thus partnered with Zomato, Shadowfax, Wefast and other hyperlocal delivery services, to ensure that everyday essentials reach consumers within 30 minutes or less.
-To that end, The New Shop will also be launching a mobile application and its own delivery fleet, to make ordering daily essentials, groceries, hot food, live cafe items prepared in real time at the stores, and beverages, only a few taps away, available 24/7.
+The New Shop believes that an omnichannel delivery strategy is the future of convenience retail space; it has thus partnered with Zomato, Shadowfax, We fast, and other hyperlocal delivery services, to ensure that everyday essentials reach consumers within 30 minutes or less.
+To that end, The New Shop will also be launching a mobile application and its delivery fleet, to make ordering daily essentials, groceries, hot food, live cafe items prepared in real-time at the stores, and beverages, only a few taps away, available 24/7.
 By offering such quick convenience at affordable prices, The New Shop aims to transform the overall Indian consumer experience and quite literally spoil consumers for choice.

-About The New Shop The New Shop is India's fastest growing country-wide chain of 24hrs convenience retail stores with instant deliveries for serving everyday needs products such as food and beverages, personal, home care pet care baby care, grocery, confectionery, OTC, tobacco and gadgets, delicious cafe food and beverages and bakery products.
-Backed by renowned Venture funds, The New Shop operates omni-channel stores at locations such as mass Transit hubs (railway stations, petrol pumps, highways, metros, airports, tourist spots), educational institutions, corporate offices and residential areas.
-Driven by end to end inventory management and predictive analytics technology, The New Shop's vision is to become the convenience store within every Indian's walking distance and delivering to doorstep within minutes.
-The company currently has 51 stores in 5 cities and plans to open 1000+ stores by 2025.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)